Zuzuna54/fintech-app-demo/fintech-ach-app/frontend/tasks.md

 1. **SWR Hooks**:

    - ✅ `useUsers` - Standardized with new query and mutation hooks
-   - `useOrganizations` - Fetches organization data
+   - ✅ `useOrganizations` - Standardized with new query and mutation hooks
    - Custom SWR implementations in various components

 2. **Direct API Calls**: